SharanyaAnanthula/Movie_Insight/README.md

 }

-Usage
+Usage:-

+Adding Movies:

-Adding Movies: Send a POST request to /movies with the movie details in the request body.
+Send a POST request to /movies with the movie details in the request body.

+Searching Movies:

-Searching Movies: Use GET /movies/:id to retrieve details of a movie, including its rating.
+Use GET /movies/:id to retrieve details of a movie, including its rating.

+Updating Movies:

-Updating Movies: Use a PUT request to modify details like id, title, rating of a movie.
+Use a PUT request to modify details like id, title, rating of a movie.

+Deleting Movies:

-Deleting Movies: Use a DELETE request to remove a movie from the collection by ID.
+Use a DELETE request to remove a movie from the collection by ID.